 280 calories, 11 g fat (4.5 g saturated fat), 780 mg sodium, 30 g carbs (1 g fiber, 4 g sugar), 16 g protein

 No need to feel bad the next time you can’t resist a breakfast Jack.
 The sandwich may be filling, thanks to the eggs, cheese, and ham between the buns, but it stays just under 300 calories while still packing on the protein.
-Of course, if you can, always go for these 15 Healthy Breakfast Ideas instead for fresher ingredients from your own kitchen.
+Of course, if you can, always go for these healthy breakfast ideas instead, with fresher ingredients from your own kitchen.

 Arby’s Jalapeno Bites